Wheel of Giants: Prehistoric Rujm el-Hiri Puzzles Archaeologists

 One theory explaining the purpose of the site is that of an astrological calendar.
 On the June and December solstices the sunrise aligns with openings on the rocks, says Uri Berger.
 Some researchers believe the site was used as a place of ritual astrological observance or sun worship until the central burial site was installed, blocking the sun’s rays on the special days.

-Although a tomb is located at the center of the wheel, no human remains have ever been found within.
-According to Popular Archaeology, Dr. Rami Arav, Professor of Religion and Philosophy at the University of Nebraska, Omaha, proposes that this may be because the funerals involved “excarnation” or the defleshing of bones by birds and wildlife.
+Although a tomb is located at the center of the wheel, no human remains have ever been found within Rujm el-Hiri.
+According to Popular Archaeology, Dr. Rami Arav, Professor of Religion and Philosophy at the University of Nebraska, Omaha, proposes that this may be because the funerals involved “excarnation” or the de-fleshing of bones by birds and wildlife.
 The remains would later be collected by local inhabitants and placed in bone boxes.

 Explanations for one of the region’s most unique and puzzling sites continues to elude archaeologists.

-Featured Image: The prehistoric megalith Rujm el-Hiri.
-(Flickr/CC BY-SA 2.0)
+Top Image: The prehistoric megalith Rujm el-Hiri.
+Source: CC BY-SA 2.0

 By: Liz Leafloor